-13.1 IP Addresses and Routing
+13.1 IP addresses and routing

 The discussion in this section is limited to IPv4 networks.
-For information about IPv6 protocol, the successor to IPv4, refer to Section 13.2, "IPv6-The Next Generation Internet".
+For information about IPv6 protocol, the successor to IPv4, refer to Section 13.2, "IPv6-the next generation Internet".

-13.1.1 IP Addresses
+13.1.1 IP addresses

 Every computer on the Internet has a unique 32-bit address.
-These 32 bits (or 4 bytes) are normally written as illustrated in the second row in Example 13.1, "Writing IP Addresses".
+These 32 bits (or 4 bytes) are normally written as illustrated in the second row in Example 13.1, "Writing IP addresses".

+'''

 EXAMPLE 13.1: WRITING IP ADDRESSES

+'''

-I P Address (binary): 11000000 10101000 00000000 00010100 I P Address (decimal): 192.
-168 .
-0 .
-20
+IP Address (binary): 11000000 10101000 0000000 00010100 IP Address (decimal): 192.
+168. 0.
+20 strictly categorized in classes.
+However, this system proved too inflexible and was discontinued.
+Now, classless routing (CIDR, classless interdomain routing) is used.

 In decimal form, the four bytes are written in the decimal number system, separated by periods.
 The IP address is assigned to a host or a network interface.
 It can be used only once throughout the world.
 There are exceptions to this rule, but these are not relevant to the following passages.
+The points in IP addresses indicate the hierarchical system.
+Until the 1990s, IP addresses were